 There was a time when I was eating so much fruit that a wise friend gently asked if I was a vegetarian or fruitarian.
 It was a simple question with a powerful message.
 I was eating too much sugar.

-I learned about chia seeds from a healer I’d seen in Mexico several years ago.
-She suggested that I add them to my diet to increase my intake of protein.
-Aside from the infamous “chia pet” growing up, I’d never even heard of these little black seeds.
-But there they were in a bin in Mexico.
+Before making this 3 seed mix, I learned about Chia seeds from a healer I’d seen in Mexico who suggested I add more protein to my diet.
+I’d never heard of them before aside from the infamous “chia pet” I tried to grow as a child.
+But there they were in Mexico, a bin of little black seeds.

-Little did I know, they’d hit superfood stardom.
-Once I began learning more about them, other nutritionally dense seeds fell under my radar.
-Eventually, I developed a protein rich seed mix that I can’t resist sprinkling on nearly everything………
+Little did I know then, they’d hit super-food stardom.
+Once I began learning more about these odd seeds, other nutritionally dense seeds fell under my radar.
+Eventually, I developed my protein rich 3 seed mix which I can’t resist sprinkling on nearly everything………